MatthijsMu/matthijsmu.github.io/content/summaries/analysis1/index.md

 ---
 title: Analysis 1
 summary: |-
   Summary of the semester course Analysis 1 at Radboud University.
-Very similar in content to Garling's A Course in Mathematical Analysis, Volume 1, except that we skip the constructions of the real numbers (already did that in Introduction Mathematics) and treat differentiability a bit more generally than Garling does.
-Series come in Chapter 8, Compared to Garling's Chapter 3.
+Very similar in content to Garling's A Course in Mathematical Analysis, Volume 1.
 tags:
 date: "2022-10-10"
 show_date: false